pytorch/captum/captum/insights/frontend/README.md

-# PyTorch Captum Visualization UI
+# PyTorch Captum Insights

 ## Development

-Captum Vis is built on top of React, using create-react-app.
+Captum Insights frontend is built on top of React, using create-react-app.

 `yarn build` to compile files.